kalekundert/bind_dna/notebook/validate_b1h/combine_b1h_plasmids/notes.rst

 Since I'll be expressing Zif268-rpoZ from a lower copy plasmid, it may be necessary to use a stronger promoter.

+---

+I decided to look for alternative promoters to use, to tune the expression level of the DNA-binding protein.
+Unfortunately, I wasn't able to find any promoter library papers that compare against any of the promoters used here, so I don't really have a good point of reference.

 Ribosome binding sites
 ----------------------
 The lpp-lacUV5 construct has a different 5' UTR than the lacUV5/lacUV5m